bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 ## The Goal

 Create a price prediction model for the cost of a Magic: the Gathering deck in the Modern format.
 Gain insight about the format as a whole through data visualization and summary statistics.
-See if some of the player beliefs about the game are true, such as specific deck Archetypes being more affordable than others.
+Investigate whether some of the player beliefs about the game are true, such as specific deck Archetypes - mainly "Aggro" versus "Control" - are more affordable than others.

 ## Spoiler - "Please Tell Me the End of the Story"